 However, the efforts are worth it when the climbers reach the summit, they will be rewarded with panoramic views of some of the highest peaks in the world, including Mount Everest, Lhotse, and Cho Oyu.

-The best months to climb Mera Peak in Nepal are typically between September and November.
+The best months to Mera Peak climbing in Nepal are typically between September and November.
 These months provide the most favorable weather conditions, with clear skies, mild temperatures, and low chance of rain or snowfall.
 The visibility is also better during these months, making it easier to navigate the trail and enjoy the stunning mountain views.
 The months of March to May also considered as the good time to attempt the peak but usually the trail would be snow-covered and the weather can be unpredictable.

-Generally, our expeditions lead to Mera Central (6,461 m/ 21,190 ft), even though, Mera North (6,476 m/21,240 ft.) is the highest peak, but huge crevasses and glacial mountainsides might prove too much even for the experienced climber.
+Generally, our expeditions lead to Mera Central (6,461 m/ 21,190 ft.), even though, Mera North (6,476 m/21,240 ft.) is the highest peak, but huge crevasses and glacial mountainsides might prove too much even for the experienced climber.

 Day 01: Arrival in Kathmandu (1,400m/4,593ft) – Transfer to Hotel and Trek Preparation